isc-projects/stork/doc/user/overview.rst

 The Stork agent exports only a subset of the available statistics; the user can limit the exported statistics in the agent configuration file.

-Introduced in Stork 0.5.0 (Kea) and Stork 0.6.0 (BIND 9).

 Monitoring the Status of Services
 =================================

-The Stork server continuously monitors the status of the Kea DHCP daemons, the Kea Control Agent, and the Kea DHCP-DDNS and BIND 9 services, and provides a dashboard to show their current states.
+The Stork server continuously monitors the status of the Kea DHCP daemons, the Kea Control Agent (Kea CA), and the Kea DHCP-DDNS and BIND 9 services, and provides a dashboard to show their current states.

 The statuses are monitored on two levels: the first level is the status of the